no collateral required*

 |Revenue Based Business Loans||$10K – $5m||Starting at 9%||1-3 business days|

-What Are The Advantages of Medical Practice Business Loans?
+What Are The Advantages of Medical Practice Loans?

-Medical Practice Business Loans give doctors the resources to maximize their service capacity.
-You can continue taking appointments without having to worry about not having enough equipment, supplies, or staff to meet demand.
+Medical practice loans give medical professionals the resources to maximize their service capacity.
+You can continue taking appointments without having to worry about not having enough medical equipment, supplies, or staff to meet demand.
 This makes busy periods much less overwhelming.

 Medical technology also becomes more advanced very quickly.
-Thanks to Medical Practice Business Loans, doctors can acquire these tools immediately, even during slow periods.
-At United Capital Source, your current cash flow doesn’t have to be perfect to access the borrowing amount and terms that make the most sense for your desired purchase.
+Thanks to medical practice loans, health care professionals can acquire these tools immediately, even during slow periods.
+At United Capital Source, your current cash flow doesn’t have to be perfect to access the loan amount and repayment terms that make the most sense for your medical practice.

-Lastly, it’s important to remember that even though most doctors started their careers to help people, they must stay competitive like any other business owner.
+Lastly, it’s important to remember that even though most medical professionals started their careers to help people, they must stay competitive like any other small business owner.
 This might involve ramping up their advertising or renovating their waiting area.
-The medical payment structure doesn’t make it easy to put money away for growth, hence the necessity for additional funding.
+The medical payment structure doesn’t make it easy to put money away for growth, hence the necessity for a medical practice loan.

-What Are The Disadvantages of Medical Practice Business Loans?
+What Are The Disadvantages of Medical Practice Loans?

-With so many potential expenses and cash flow gaps lying ahead, some doctors might find it challenging to choose the right business loan product for their needs.
-Choosing the wrong repayment system can pressure your cash flow and ultimately take your attention away from your number one concern, which is helping your patients.
+With so many potential expenses and cash flow gaps lying ahead, some small business owners might find it challenging to choose the right business loan program for their financing needs.
+Choosing the wrong loan terms can pressure your cash flow and ultimately take your attention away from your number one concern, which is helping your patients.
 The likelihood of this scenario decreases when you research each option before seeking funding.
 However, many doctors would likely admit that they are far too busy to research business loan products while running their businesses.

 The myriad of financial dilemmas medical practices face also makes it hard to figure out how much to borrow.
 Asking for too little could leave certain expenses unaccounted for.
 On the other hand, asking for too much could give you more debt than you can afford to pay back.
 Doctors are more likely to commit the latter mistake since it often seems like their recurring expenses are getting larger by the minute.